 Burnley missing four players for Sheffield United visit as Blades to make late calls on handful of players

+Burnley missing four players for Sheffield United trip as Blades to make late calls on handful of men

 Burnley will be without the suspended Josh Brownhill for Saturday’s trip to Sheffield United.